Nice to meet you.

 Let’s break this equation down even further:

-• Revenue is the amount of money received by a company over a certain period of time.
-Revenue is calculated by multiplying the number of sales in that period of time by the price at which those goods or services are sold.
+• Revenue is the amount of money a company receives over a certain period of time.
+It is calculated by multiplying the number of sales in that period by the price at which those goods or services are sold.

 • Gross margin is the percentage of total revenue that a company keeps as profit after subtracting the costs directly related to producing the goods or services sold.
 Gross margin can be calculated by subtracting the costs of goods sold from the total sales revenue and then dividing the result by the total net sales.

-A good customer lifetime value can only be calculated once customer acquisition cost is taken into account.
+A good customer lifetime value can only be calculated once customer acquisition cost is considered.
 CLV is a key metric for businesses to monitor.
 Calculating this formula gives you insight into how effective your spending is and also helps you justify your customer acquisition spend.

 Example: